Insights

 However, as modular data centers rapidly expand to edge sites, remote locations, and hyperscale campuses, a core issue emerges: what powers their backup systems?
 While the industry has paid enormous attention to modular cooling systems, modular racks, and modular IT infrastructure, the backup power source at the heart of the UPS system, battery technology, has surprisingly remained conventional.
 Most modular data centers still rely on traditional battery technologies that were never designed for the unique demands of modular, distributed infrastructure.

-Enter the Nickel-Zinc (NiZn) battery, a chemistry that may be the missing piece of the modular data center puzzle.
+Enter the Nickel-Zinc (8XNFZ38) battery, a chemistry that may be the missing piece of the modular data center puzzle.

 The Challenge: Power Requirements that Differ Fundamentally